lukaszmadrzynski/Website-Update/content/pages/forever-walk.md

       color: text-dark
     subtitle: A Slow Trekking Journey of Connection
     text: >+
-      Escape the crowds and immerse yourself in pristine nature just outside Lijiang Old Town!
-Our ecotour unveils a peaceful

-      haven of biodiversity, a protected water source.
-Discover rare orchids, unique

-      plants like Ghost Pipes, and vibrant birdlife including pheasants and

-      woodpeckers.
-Spot cute squirrels and maybe even a muntjac!
-Explore Naxi

-      minority tombs, learn about medicinal plants and fungi with a local expert.
+      Embark on an extraordinary, muliti-day hike inspired by our experience with Paul Salopek's epic

+      "Out of Eden Walk" and National Geographic's "Forever Walk:

+      China."
+Trek the very paths we walked and documented in the

-      Reach the Top Pagoda for stunning Lijiang and Jade Dragon Snow Mountain views,
+      acclaimed series.
+Explore stunning landscapes at Jade Dragon Snow Mountain and

-      and conclude at the iconic Black Dragon Pool Park.
-An unforgettable nature experience

-      awaits!
+      Wenhai Wetlands, discovering rich biodiversity alongside local experts.
+      Immerse

+      yourself in authentic Naxi and Yi cultures with village stays, sharing meals

+      and bonfires with locals.
+Experience the profound journey of slow travel,

+      connect deeply with nature and culture, and witness the breathtaking beauty of

+      Yunnan.

-      *   Duration: Half-Day (Approximately 4 hours)
+      *   Duration: Three Days

-      *   Location: Elephant Hill in Black Dragon Pool Water Source Protected Area
+      *   Location: Jade Dragon and Wenhai Wetlands Nature Reserves

-      *   Activity Level: Moderate
+      *   Activity Level: High

-      *   Altitudes: 2400 - 2700 m
+      *   Altitudes: 2400 - 3250 m

-      *   Walking Distance: 5-6 km
+      *   Daily Walking Distance: up to 18 km

-      *   Price: **USD58.00 to USD38.00 Per Person** (based on group sizes of 2
-      and 6 people)
+      *   Price: **from** **USD687.00 to USD506.00 Per Person** (based on group sizes of 2 and 6 people)